 1a.
 Impact: H-2; M-1; L-8; I-5; 1b.
-Performance Gap: H-; M-; L-; I-; 1c.
-Evidence: Y-, N-, I-
+Performance Gap: H- ; M- ; L- ; I- ; 1c.
+Evidence: Y- , N- , I-

-- Rationale: - The Steering Committee agreed prostate cancer is a prevalent disease and surveillance care and survivorship care are important areas for measuring quality, however the presented evidence did not demonstrate a link between process and a prostate cancer specific desired outcome. - There was no evidence presented that management of recurrence is associated with high resource use. - There was low level evidence that delay in detection of recurrence was associated with adverse outcomes. - There was no evidence presented that there is variation or suboptimal performance with regard to PSA testing in these patients.
+- The Steering Committee agreed prostate cancer is a prevalent disease and surveillance care and survivorship care are important areas for measuring quality, however the presented evidence did not demonstrate a link between process and a prostate cancer specific desired outcome. - There was no evidence presented that management of recurrence is associated with high resource use. - There was low level evidence that delay in detection of recurrence was associated with adverse outcomes. - There was no evidence presented that there is variation or suboptimal performance with regard to PSA testing in these patients. - The Steering Committee was concerned with unintended harm, as overtreatment of patients with relapses of prostate cancer is a current problem.